Kwame Peprah: Kerala Blasters

 On 20 August 2023, Indian Super League club Kerala Blasters announced the signing of Peprah on a two-year contract.
 He made his debut for the club on 21 September, in the season opener against Bengaluru FC at home, which the Blasters won 2–1.
 On 29 November, Peprah scored his debut goal for the Blasters in a 3–3 draw against Chennaiyin FC in the 38th minute.
-His next league goal would come on 24 December against Mumbai City FC, where he scored a goal and provided an assist to Diamantakos in a 2–0 win.
+His next league goal would come on 24 December against Mumbai City, where he scored a goal and provided an assist to Diamantakos in a 2–0 win.
 He was subsequently chosen as the player of the match for his performance.
-Peprah would score a brace in his last match of the 2023–24 season in the 2024 Super Cup match against Shillong Lajong FC on 10 January 2024 in a 3–1 win.
+Peprah would score a brace in his last match of the 2023–24 season in the 2024 Super Cup match against Shillong Lajong on 10 January 2024 in a 3–1 win.
 In the next cup match against Jamshedpur FC, Peprah suffered a groin injury, which ruled him out for the rest of the season.

 Peprah made his return to the pitch in the following season in the club's first competitive match of season on 1 August in the 2024 Durand Cup match against MumbaI City FC, where Peprah, along with Noah Sadaoui, completed his hat-trick with three goals in 38th, 45th, and 53rd minutes, as the Blasters won the match with a record-breaking score of 8–0.
 He would score his fourth goal of the tournament in the Blasters' 7–0 win against CISF Protectors on 10 August.
-Peprah scored his first league goal of the season against East Bengal FC on 22 September, where he scored the winner for the Blasters as they won the match 2–1 at full-time.
+Peprah scored his first league goal of the season against East Bengal on 22 September, where he scored the winner for the Blasters as they won the match 2–1 at full-time.
 He scored his second goal of the season against Mohammedan SC on 20 August, where he came in as a substitute and scored the equalizer as the Blasters won the match by the score of 1–2.